-It is recommended that each instructor within the first week of class outline assignments, readings, examinations, term papers, due dates, basis for evaluation, attendance policy, and the likelihood of examinations during the week preceding finals.
-An instructor does not have to accept late work or work received after the last day of classes unless an incomplete grade has been authorized by the instructor.
+It is recommended that each instructor within the first week of class outline assignments, readings, examinations, term papers, due dates, bases for evaluation, attendance policy, and the likelihood of examinations during the week preceding finals.
+An instructor will not have to accept late work or work received after the last day of classes unless an incomplete grade has been authorized by the instructor.
 After permanent grades have been assigned, an instructor may not accept late or additional work in order to reassess or change the final grade.

 If a unit examination or a quiz is planned during the last two weeks of classes, the instructor is expected to inform the students in advance.

 In summer classes, final examinations are given in the last regular class session.

 Requests to waive any part of this final examination policy must be submitted in writing by the faculty member to the Dean of the University.